 People can learn more about me and my work at www.johnniebernhardauthor.com

-Johnnie Bernhard’s debut novel, A Good Girl (2017) was a finalist in literary fiction, Kindle Book Awards.
-Her second novel, How We Came to Be (2018) received the Summerlee Book Prize, HM.
-Her third novel, Sisters of the Undertow (2020) was selected for discussion at the AWP Conference, the Pat Conroy Literary Center, and the Southern Book Festival/Humanities Tennessee.
+Award-winning author Johnnie Bernhard has written four novels: A Good Girl (2017), How We Came to Be (2018), Sisters of the Undertow (2020), and Hannah and Ariela (2022).
+Early reviews are calling Hannah and Ariela her “best and bravest.”
+Johnnie’s novels focus on the family, social issues, and the human condition.
+She served as a 2020 TEDx speaker for the Fearless Women Series.
+A Good Girl (2017) was a finalist in literary fiction, Kindle Book Awards.
+Her second novel, How We Came to Be (2018), received the Summerlee Book Prize, HM.
+Her third novel, Sisters of the Undertow (2020), was selected for discussion at the AWP Conference, the Pat Conroy Literary Center, and the Southern Book Festival/Humanities Tennessee.
 Named “Best of the University Presses, 100 Books” by the Association of University Presses, it also received First Place in the Press Women of Texas Communications Contest.
 All her novels are in the permanent collection of the Texas Center for the Book.
 Johnnie was a 2020 TEDx speaker for the Fearless Women Series.
-Listen to The Human Story: What Connects Us as Humans Regardless of Geography, Race, and Religion by clicking the link.
+You can find more from her at her website, johnniebernhardauthor.com.